About the Report

 - Supporting regional and remote communities by ensuring availability of pools and programs

 - Ensuring delivery tracks to the achievement of the National Swimming and Water Safety Benchmarks

 The report was launched on Thursday 20 October 2022.

 Read the full report or the summaries below.

 Report methodology and background presentation

-You can now watch this webinar recording from the GSPO Subscriber area of the website here:
+This webinar recording is available in the GSPO subscriber area of the website below: